Who’s Who

 The Operational Team oversee the day-to-day management of the Primary Care Training Hub, it’s projects and initiatives.

-Nina Pearson – Training Hub Clinical Chair & Director of Clinical Transformation BLMK CCG
+Nina Pearson – Training Hub Clinical Chair

-Contact Nina at: nina.pearson2@nhs.net Nina has been a Luton GP for 17 years, Chair of Luton CCG for 7 years and since April 2020, Deputy Chair of Luton Health and Wellbeing Board and one of two Directors of Clinical Transformation with BLMKCCG.
-As part of this role Nina has a focus on Luton and Bedfordshire.
-Nina is the Chair of the BLMK Primary Care Training Hub which is at the forefront of recruitment, retention, training and development of all Primary Care workforce.
 On relocating to Luton from Bradford in 2003, Nina joined Lea Vale Surgery as the town underwent significant growth mainly due to migration.
 Now covering 3 sites and having doubled in size Lea Vale is a teaching practice with a diverse workforce and partnership model, working collaboratively with providers of community and public health services to meet the needs of the 29,000 practice population.
 Nina is passionate about Clinical Leadership and developing primary care as the bedrock of Population Health and Wellbeing, utilising the full range of personal and community assets available.
-It’s about “what matters to you” rather than “what’s the matter with you?” |
+It’s about “what matters to you” rather than “what’s the matter with you?”

-Contact Susi at: susi.clarke@nhs.net Susi has worked in the NHS for 21 years, with extensive experience of strategy & transformation, healthcare leadership, quality improvement, primary care education, development and commissioning, she has been leading the Primary Care Workforce Programme for BLMK ICS for the past four years.
+Susi has worked in the NHS for 21 years, with extensive experience of strategy & transformation, healthcare leadership, quality improvement, primary care education, development and commissioning, she has been leading the Primary Care Workforce Programme for BLMK ICS for the past four years.
 Her focus is on transforming the way we attract, recruit, retain, and develop our Primary Care workforce through new and innovative initiatives.
 She is passionate about building an open and supportive culture and ensuring that every individual, regardless of profession, is empowered and has the opportunity and support to develop and grow.
-Susi is delighted and proud to be part of such a strong, passionate and diverse multi-professional team. |
+Susi is delighted and proud to be part of such a strong, passionate and diverse multi-professional team.

 Helen Worthington-Smith – Workforce Transformation Project Manager

-Contact Helen at: h.worthington-smith@nhs.net Helen started her career working as a physiotherapist, first in the acute setting and then in the community in Bedford and Milton Keynes.
+Helen started her career working as a physiotherapist, first in the acute setting and then in the community in Bedford and Milton Keynes.
 She then completed the PRINCE 2 project management course and took up a non-clinical role in an ICS Training Hub.
 Here she gained experience in workforce and primary care education through her involvement in the Training Hub projects where she was able to bring her own experience of working as a healthcare professional within the NHS.
-Helen has now joined the BLMK Training Hub and is particularly passionate about strengthening MDT working and supporting the primary care workforce through her involvement in the New to Practice, GP Mentorship Development and Student Nursing Associate Programme. |

-Hannah Baker – Workforce Project Manager
+Hannah Baker – Workforce Transformation Project Manager

-Contact Hannah at: hannah.baker11@nhs.net Hannah is one of our Workforce Project Managers and has 12 years’ experience in the NHS including HR, Strategy, Training and Primary Care Development.
+Hannah is one of our Workforce Project Managers and has 12 years’ experience in the NHS including HR, Strategy, Training and Primary Care Development.
 Hannah is currently the Project Lead for the Quality Programme focusing on Educator and Learning Environment approval and quality monitoring processes, Placement Capacity Expansion in Primary Care and Supervision as well as leading on the International GP Recruitment Programme including support to International Medical Graduates.
-Hannah also works closely with the Clinical Leads on Advanced Clinical Practice and AHP development including the Roadmaps to Practice and Additional Roles Reimbursement Scheme (ARRS). |
+Hannah also works closely with the Clinical Leads on Advanced Clinical Practice and AHP development including the Roadmaps to Practice and Additional Roles Reimbursement Scheme (ARRS).

 Lydia Jacks – Health and Wellbeing Project Manager

-Contact Lydia at: Lydia.jacks1@nhs.net Originally from Manchester, Lydia began her NHS career on the NHS Graduate Scheme – Human Resource stream.
-She has previously worked in a mental health and community trust covering roles in recruitment, as a HR advisor and employee engagement and wellbeing.
 Lydia is one of our project advisors focused primarily on health and wellbeing.
 She is passionate about championing the health and wellbeing of Primary Care staff throughout BLMK and is proud to support the Training Hub’s clinical leads to achieve this goal.
-Lydia also supports Rajiv Nandha, our clinical pharmacy lead, in delivering the student pharmacy summer placement scheme. |
+Lydia also supports Rajiv Nandha, our clinical pharmacy lead, in delivering the student pharmacy summer placement scheme.

 Nora Donohoe – Workforce Development Academy (Quality)

-Contact Nora at: nora.donohoe@nhs.net Nora has been with the NHS for over 6 years in roles covering project management, staff health & wellbeing, events management and fund raising.
-She is part of a multi-disciplinary team that forms part of the BLMK ICS Primary Care Training Hub, supporting the delivery of a wide range of projects and workforce development initiatives included in its portfolio. |
+Nora has been with the NHS for over 6 years in roles covering project management, staff health & wellbeing, events management and fund raising.
+She is part of a multi-disciplinary team that forms part of the BLMK ICS Primary Care Training Hub, supporting the delivery of a wide range of projects and workforce development initiatives included in its portfolio.

 Beth Thompson – Knowledge Specialist